Accepted Eclectic

-Accepted Eclectic is a studio album by American rapper Aceyalone.
+Accepted Eclectic is the third studio album by American rapper Aceyalone.
 It was released on Ground Control and Project Blowed in 2001.
 It peaked at number 36 on the Billboard Independent Albums chart.

 Critical reception

 Steve Huey of AllMusic commented that "the shifting classical samples of the title track make it one of the best productions in his catalog."
-David M. Pecoraro of Pitchfork gave the album a 7.3 out of 10, saying, "Sure, it's often funny, and occasionally exciting, but ultimately, the attention to detail inherent in previous works has been marked absent.
+David M. Pecoraro of Pitchfork said, "Sure, it's often funny, and occasionally exciting, but ultimately, the attention to detail inherent in previous works has been marked absent."
 Shan Fowler of PopMatters named it one of the best albums of 2001.